GSA/idmanagement.gov/_university/pacs101.md

 There are two PACS deployment models.

-1. Standalone PACS - a local system that controls physical access to a facility or specific areas within it.
+1. Standalone PACS - a local system that controls physical access to a facility or specific areas within the facility.
 2. Enterprise PACS (E-PACS) - extends the concept of a standalone PACS to act as a unified, enterprise-wide system that controls physical access at most (or all) sites that belong to an agency.

 ## Standalone PACS

 A standalone PACS is a local system that controls physical access to a facility or specific areas within it—for example, a Sensitive Compartmented Information Facility (SCIF).
-Standalone PACSs are facility-centric, and consequently, these systems typically do not connect to enterprise networks.
+Standalone PACSs are facility-centric; consequently, these systems typically do not connect to enterprise networks.
 While this deployment model tends to be the most common and uncomplicated method of managing access to controlled areas, it has several challenges.

 ### Standalone PACS' Operational Challenges